 In the Network server box, enter the path to any backup sources that you have created on the network.
 If neither the user's local installation source nor the original network installation point is available, Setup uses one of these replicated installation points for operations that require the source; you can add as many sources as you need.

 In the left pane, click Licensing and user interface.

 In the Product Key box, enter a valid 25-character volume license key, and then select the I accept the terms in the License Agreement check box.
 When you provide this information in a Setup customization file, users are not prompted for a product key or Microsoft Software License Terms during the installation or the first time they start an Office application.

 In the right pane, set the Display Level to Basic or None to install Office quietly (without user interaction).
 More information about display settings is provided later in this topic.

-In enterprise deployments, it is recommended that you set Display level to None to ensure that Setup runs silently, to prevent prompting users to enter information, and to prevent the installation from waiting for any user interaction, including when files are in use.
+Note: In enterprise deployments, it is recommended that you set Display level to None to ensure that Setup runs silently, to prevent prompting users to enter information, and to prevent the installation from waiting for any user interaction, including when files are in use.
 Setting Display Level to none assumes that the Suppress modal and Completion notice options are silenced and that the Microsoft Software License Terms is accepted.
 Administrators must also make sure that no Office applications are running during an installation of the 2007 Office system.